indralukmana/turbin3_Q3_indralukmana_capstone/docs/prd.md

 - **Metaplex Integration:** The NFT minting will use standard Metaplex libraries (like `mpl-token-metadata`) for creating the credential NFTs.
-- **Development & Testing Environment:** Development and testing will be conducted exclusively using `litesvm` for its superior testing capabilities for time-sensitive logic.
+- **Development & Testing Environment:** Development and testing will be conducted using Anchor's built-in testing framework for its simplicity and robustness.
+While this framework is excellent for testing core functionality, it has limitations in time manipulation.
+Therefore, comprehensive testing of time-sensitive logic (e.g., precise check-in window validation) will be deferred to a later phase.
 The final MVP will be deployed to Solana Devnet.

 ## Section 5: Epics and Stories